gaiwerspace/Rust/finder-files-organizer/README.md

 Examples of available commands:

-Test with the basic sorting options first.
+Test with the basic sorting options first:

 Sort by name (no tags needed) ./target/release/file-organizer /YOUR_SELECTED_FOLDER -s name